 Find or start a support group in your area

-When Phillip discovered a support group at Weill Cornell Medicine for people living with epilepsy, he found a friendly space where he could talk openly about his condition.
+When Phillip discovered a support group for people living with epilepsy, he found a friendly space where he could talk openly about his condition.
 He even volunteered for several years helping others express themselves with creative writing.

 Speak with a therapist